-£35 million has recently been invested into state-of-the-art laboratory facilities for our current and future sport scientists.
+£38 million has been invested into state-of-the-art laboratory facilities for our current and future sport and exercise scientists.

-All of our labs are furnished with state-of-the-art equipment which enables us to work with our students and partners to enhance our understanding of the science behind human performance and behaviour.
+All of our labs are furnished with state-of-the-art equipment which enables our students, researchers and partners to enhance their understanding of the science behind human performance and behaviour.

 Brain and Behaviour Laboratory

 Student performing a skill-based assessment of hand-eye and movement coordination.

 Students on cycle ergometers performing an exercise test with external sport specific stimuli and constant feedback.

 Take a virtual tour of our facilities in the Tom Reilly Building, Primrose Hill, Life Sciences Building and Copperas Hill.

 Tom Reilly Building